FantasyGold/FantasyGold-Core/doc/building/OpenBSD-build-guide.md

 (updated for OpenBSD 6.3)

-This guide describes how to build fantasygoldd and command-line utilities on OpenBSD.
+This guide describes how to build FantasyGoldd and command-line utilities on OpenBSD.

 OpenBSD is most commonly used as a server OS, so this guide does not contain instructions for building the GUI.